tweedegolf/symfony-okoa/README.md

 ## Setup
 When the virtual machine is first started the project is not yet setup properly.
-To setup the machine, simply run `bin/setup` inside the virtual machine.
+To setup the machine, simply run `bin/setup` inside the app container.
 If the project was not previously configured an installation wizzard should start automatically.